Skip to Main Content

 If you are going to use a different citation style, please check with your College Writing Instructor.

-You can also refer to the University Libraries Guide Citing Your Sources and Writing Styles.
+You can also refer to the WashU Libraries Guide Citing Your Sources and Writing Styles.

 MLA Handbook Plus is an online database developed to assist with citing in MLA Style.